-Any queries on the interpretation or application of the terms and conditions contained within this Manual should be directed to People and Culture, System Performance and Service Delivery, Department for Health and Ageing (see Telephone Listing).
+Any queries on the interpretation or application of the terms and conditions contained within this Manual should be directed to your local human resource team.

 The terms and conditions of employment contained within this Manual apply to both Salaried and Weekly Paid employees unless otherwise specified.